Denya-k/denya-k/README.md

 ### Hi there 👋

-## I'm beginner Software Engeneer
+## Full Stack Software Developer

 😄About me
 ✌️My name is Denis, I am 23 years old.
-I have been programming for about 1 year, trying different technologies.
+I have been programming for about 5 years, trying different technologies.

 🎓I have a degree in software engineering.